Wall St rises ahead of key economic data this week; AMC soars

 The blue-chip Dow and the tech-heavy Nasdaq are about 1.5% and 3.0% from their respective all-time highs.

-AMC Entertainment Holdings Inc (AMC.N) surged 24.8% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued. read more
+AMC Entertainment Holdings Inc surged 50.4% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+Its market value jumped to $21 billion, overtaking $18 billion of GameStop, which was at the heart of a retail trading frenzy earlier this year.

 Later in the day, investors will turn to the Fed’s “Beige Book” report, a summary of the state of business across the central bank’s 12 regional districts.

-Advancing issues outnumbered decliners by a 1.05-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.10-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.34-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.03-to-1 ratio on the Nasdaq.

-The S&P index recorded 40 new 52-week highs and no new lows, while the Nasdaq recorded 78 new highs and 10 new lows.
+The S&P index recorded 47 new 52-week highs and no new low, while the Nasdaq recorded 104 new highs and 16 new lows.

 Our Standards: The Thomson Reuters Trust Principles.